qe201020335/BeatSaberOffsetMigrator/README.md

 A mod to migrate controller settings between versions.

+Special thanks to [nicoco007](https://github.com/nicoco007) for great help with parts of this mod!

 ## The Idea
 ### The Runtime-to-Saber Offset
 Controller poses are read directly from VR runtime, OpenVR or OculusVR, thus the reading will not be affected by the *internal* offsets done by Unity, Unity plugins and the game devs.